 As a preworkout, limited research supports increased endurance and lower levels of fatigue when supplementing Citrulline.

 This is in keeping with it’s primary benefits of increasing blood flow and vasolidation.

-Technically the ability to train harder and longer in theory is directly related to power gains.
+Research doesn’t support increased power output, but technically the ability to train harder and longer in theory is directly related to power gains.